Al Pearce’s Inspirational 2021 Calendar

 A feel-good Purchase for a better year ahead!

-Calendars are $20.00 each, with proceeds going to support the Piercy Respite Hotel
+Calendars are now only $15.00 each, with proceeds going to support the Piercy Respite Hotel

 For 30 years, Al Pearce worked as a social worker, helping those who found themselves in difficult life circumstances.
 In 2018, however, he was diagnosed with Lewy Body Dementia.
 Suddenly he was the one who needed help, with his wife Pat thrust into the role of full-time caregiver.